tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

 The right configuration for your hardware and application needs, depends on several factors.

-A Shell-Based Example Setup
+> A Shell-Based Example Setup

+JACK docs linking this precise example do merit consideration.
+But the original author of the example wishes to state that it is for priority access to computation, to RAM, and motherboard nexus hardware, not mostly audio, that he uses schedtool on sound-production processes.

 The D-Bus edition of JACK2 can make startup much easier.
-Formerly, we had to have qjackctl start it for us, or use a daemonizer, or some other method.
-But as long as jack2-dbus is installed and dbus is running (which it should be in Arch), we can create a shell script as follows, to be run at X login:
+Formerly, we had to have QjackCtl start it for us, or use a daemonizer, or some other method.
+But using jack2-dbus, we can easily start and configure it via a shell script.

+Create a shell script that can be executed at X login:

     start_jack.sh

     #!/bin/bash

-    jack_control start
+    jack_control start.
     sudo schedtool -R -p 20 `pidof jackdbus` jack_control eps realtime true
     jack_control ds alsa